Insight: A tranquil Muslim hamlet in the Catskills - until the attack plot

 “We haven’t really had any big issues with them,” said Delaware County Sheriff Thomas Mills, adding that he couldn’t recall a time when law enforcers had responded to a civil or criminal matter in Islamberg during his 17 years as sheriff.

-And although the traditional Muslim attire of the group's residents makes them stand out in nearby working-class towns that favour flannel shirts and fishing waders, neighbours reported that the people of Islamberg generally keep a low profile.
+And although the traditional Muslim attire of the group's residents makes them stand out in nearby working-class towns that favor flannel shirts and fishing waders, neighbors reported that the people of Islamberg generally keep a low profile.

 Michelle Phoenix, town clerk in nearby Tompkins, says her exchanges with the Muslim group have been friendly, though she knows its members make some residents nervous.